Watch the Films

 Essentially these films are a type of “folk art” .…. we make our props out of things we scavenge, the primitive special effects are produced practically (in front of the camera) rather than digitally (in post-production), and we often shoot in locations that aren’t actually what they appear on screen because they’d never let us shoot in the real locations anyway — especially when the message of the film is critical of those locations.
 Our resources are limited so we’re forced to be innovative and economical, which is one of the creative challenges I thrive on.

-Please note: Lest there be any uncertainty about who composed the music for these films, it was not me.
-It’s all stock music.
+Please note: Lest there be any uncertainty about who composed the music for these films, please know that it is all acquired music from a stock music library.
 But it did involve extensive research, editing and customizing.

 The Obstacle Course